 You heard correctly, it exists!
 New England Vegan Clam Chowder is a savory, creamy vegan version of a New England favorite.
-New England Vegan Clam Chowder is packed full of creamy clam free goodness.
-Yet still brimming with satisfying clam chowder comfort food flavor.
+New England Vegan Clam Chowder is packed full of creamy clam-free goodness, brimming with satisfying clam chowder comfort food flavor.

 Hard to believe this soup is dairy-free but it is.
 Not only dairy-free but nut-free.
 Many cream bases are made with cashews.
 Not this one.

 The cream for the New England Vegan Clam Chowder is simple, with easy to find ingredients starting with cauliflower.
 The liquid component is coconut creamer.
 If you prefer a lighter flavor, use your favorite plant-based milk.

 Then there is the nutritional yeast to add a light cheese flavor.
 On its own, it’s not packed full of flavor.
 But pared with all the other ingredients of the soup, now you’re talking!

 If you are looking for an even creamer chowder, bump up the amount of cream.
 The spices may need tweaking, no big deal, taste test and adjust.

 Basic vegan white sauce video